thalo-rs/esdl-vscode/README.md

-# ESDL VSCode Syntax
+# ESL VSCode Syntax

-Syntax support for [esdl](https://github.com/thalo-rs/esdl) files.
+Syntax support for [esl](https://github.com/thalo-rs/esl) files.

 ### Installation

 This extension is not yet published.
 To install locally, clone into `<user home>/.vscode/extensions`.

-It should automatically work with any `.esdl` file
+It should automatically work with any `.esl` file.